isaac-sim/IsaacLab/source/standalone/workflows/ray/README.md

 #TODO: Move me into docs ;p

-# Ray Integration
+# Welcome to Isaac-Ray

-Through using Ray, we streamline distributed training runs.
+Through using Ray, we streamline training runs.

 The Ray integration is useful to you if any of the following apply:
+- You want to run several training runs at once or consecutively with minimal interaction
 - You want to use the same training setup everywhere (on cloud and local) with minimal overhead
 - You want to tune models' hyperparameters as fast as possible in parallel on multiple GPUs and/or multiple GPU Nodes
-- You want to run several training runs at once
 - You want to simultaneously tune model hyperparameters for different environments/agents (see advanced usage)